Table of Contents

 Highlights: Made from sustainable materials in a factory powered by the sun and by a company that cares, these comfortable, fully waterproof, carbon neutral boots are rated down to -22 / -7.6 Fahrenheit and may well become the best pair of boots you’ll ever own.

 These cozy Snow Boots are highly water resistant with special waterproof membrane, sealed tongue and treated uppers but no PFC.
-The boot allows breathability and long-lasting protection, has rubber injection outsoles with areas for grip, traction, braking and stability, and is fully lined with insulating vegan wool and vegan shearling, so the boots are suitable down to -22° / -7.6 Fahrenheit.
-There are also removable EVA insoles for support forefoot and midfoot and advanced ballistic welded duck boot construction with abrasion and scuff resistant uppers.
-Best of all, these boots are carbon neutral!
+The boot allows breathability and long-lasting protection, and has rubber injection outsoles with areas for grip, traction, braking and stability.
+It is fully lined with insulating vegan wool and vegan shearling, so the boots are suitable down to -22° / -7.6 Fahrenheit.

 About Will’s Vegan Shoes